 The Kingdom hospital in Copenhagen is haunted by a mysterious ambulance that keeps pulling up outside the entrance and then vanishing.
 The arrogant and unpleasant Swedish doctor Stig Helmer has recently taken up a position as consultant neurosurgeon.
 Helmer dismisses one patient Sigurd Drusse as a malingerer but she is a medium and contrives to make her way back into the hospital, drawn by the ghostly voice of a child crying in the elevator shaft.
 Helmer tries to cover up a botched operation but his bullied junior surgeon Jurgen Hook gets copies of the reports and uses them to blackmail Helmer.
 Helmer responds with a plan to use a Haitian zombie serum on Hook.
 Meanwhile, pathology head Professor Bondo wants a diseased hematoma for his research.
 When the family are unwilling to sign the body over to him, he decides the only way is to have the hematoma transplanted into himself.
 Mrs. Drusse finds the ghost is that of young Mary Jensen who was killed in the hospital.
 As she attempts an exorcism, she discovers that Mary is about to reborn as the child that the neurologist Judith has suddenly become pregnant with.

 The Kingdom was a hit Danish tv mini-series.
-It was released to international film festival audiences in two parts of two-and-a-half-hour length.
+It originally aired in four episodes of one hour length and was released to international film festival audiences in two parts of two-and-a-half-hour length.
 The Kingdom was the brainchild of Lars von Trier, the director who had made a big international splash with Zentropa/Europa (1991), before subsequently going into the critical accolades of Breaking the Waves (1996), The Idiots (1998), Dancer in the Dark (2000), Dogville (2003), Manderlay (2005), The Boss Of It All (2006) and Nymphomaniac (2013).
 Lars von Trier is, in this author’s opinion, the most interesting and adventurous director in the world at the moment.

 The series is shot in sepia-tone which, when seen in cinematic blow-up, is blurry on the eyes, something further added to by much use of handheld camerawork.
 The biggest downer about the film version is that after some five hours it ends with a frustrating ‘to be continued …’ This was taken up with the lesser but nevertheless still enjoyable The Kingdom II (1997) where Lars von Trier, Morten Arnfred and the whole cast returned.
 This, however, was not the end either.
-Both von Trier and producer Peter Aalbaek Jensen have promised a final wrapup The Kingdom III, but the subsequent deaths of both Ernst Hugo Järegård and Kirsten Roelffs has put the likelihood of this in question.
-The series eventually underwent remake for US tv as Kingdom Hospital (2004) scripted by Stephen King, which lasted for 13 episodes.
+Both von Trier and producer Peter Aalbaek Jensen promised a final wrapup The Kingdom III, but the subsequent deaths of both Ernst Hugo Järegård and Kirsten Roelffs seemed to put an end to the likelihood of this.
+The series eventually underwent remake for US tv as Kingdom Hospital (2004) scripted by Stephen King, which ran for thirteen episodes.
 Although faithful to the original, the element of black comedy was distinctly missing and the series a disappointment.

 Lars von Trier’s other films of genre interest as a director are:– the decayed future film noir The Element of Crime (1984); Epidemic (1987), a peculiar meta-fiction about filmmakers making a film about a plague and hypnotism; Breaking the Waves (1996), an emotionally devastating film about a woman’s masochistic sacrifices for her husband, which eventually arrives at a fantastic climax; Antichrist (2009), a film about grief that spirals into madness and extreme torture scenes; the End of the World film Melancholia (2011); and the serial killer film The House That Jack Built (2018). von Trier was also Executive Producer on Kingdom Hospital (2004), the Stephen King scripted, US tv series remake of The Kingdom. von Trier’s production company Zentropa Entertainments have also produced and co-produced numerous other films.
 Of genre note are the Icelandic Magical Realist quest Cold Fever (1995); the Swedish fairytale The Glassblower’s Children (1998); the surreal Old Dark House thriller Impotence/Powerlessness (1998); Possessed (1999), a plague film about The Devil returning at the Millennium; Kat (2001), a horror film about a possessed cat; the Dogme film Truly Human (2001) about an imaginary man becoming real; The Last Great Wilderness (2002), a Gothic thriller set in the Scottish Highlands; Thomas Vinterberg’s near-future romance It’s All About Love (2003); In Your Hands (2004), a Dogme film about miracle healing prison inmate; the remarkable puppet fantasy Strings (2004); the ghost story Behind External Calm (2005); the dark reality-twisting Norweigian film Next Door (2005); Princess (2006), an animated film about an anti-porn vigilante; the fantasy Island of Lost Souls (2006); the horror film Echo (2007); the satirical dystopia How to Get Rid of Others (2007); Through a Glass Darkly (2008) about a girl receiving a mysterious visitation; the Dystopian film Metropia (2009); and Perfect Sense (2011) set in a world where people are losing their sensory perception.